cristian342/pruebamicrofront.next.ver.1/memory-bank/activeContext.md

-# Active Session Context
+# Active Context Log

-## Session Objective
+## Session Date: 2025-07-09

-- Fix the TypeScript error in `src/microfrontends/documents/infrastructure/ui/components/DocumentForm.tsx`.
+### Task: Fix TypeScript error in DocumentsPage.tsx

-## Changes Made
+**Changes Made:**
-- **File Modified**: `src/main.tsx`
+- **File:** `src/microfrontends/documents/infrastructure/ui/pages/DocumentsPage.tsx`
-- **Modification**: Added an import for the `dayjs-timezone.d.ts` type definition file to ensure the TypeScript compiler recognizes the `dayjs.tz` extension.
-This resolves the error where the `tz` property was not found on the `dayjs` object.
+- **Modification:** Corrected the import paths for `dayjs` plugins (`utc` and `timezone`) by appending `.js` to the module specifier.
+This resolves the TypeScript error "Cannot find module" by aligning with the project's module resolution strategy.

-## Next Steps
+**Reasoning:**
-- Generate a commit message for the fix.
+The project is configured to use a module resolution that requires explicit file extensions in import statements for certain packages.
+The original imports were missing the `.js` extension, causing TypeScript to fail in locating the corresponding type declarations.